Wazza1999/Project-1/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Home page, recipes for the arancini, spaghetti and chocolate cake. and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links to the Home page, recipes for the starters, mains and desserts and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/Wazza1999/Project-1/blob/main/media/nav_bar.png)